-None of the models passes all tests as indicated by the percentage of passed tests in Table V for the four different tasks arousal, dominance, valence, and emotional categories.
+None of the models passes all tests as indicated by the percentage of passed tests in Table VI for the four different tasks arousal, dominance, valence, and emotional categories.
 The percentage of passed test results are computed as the average percentage over the involved tests, to better reflect that single tests differ in the number of involved metrics and test sets.

 The test results allow a comparison of the different models.
 The models can also be ranked based on the percentage of passed tests, but this has to be done carefully as different tests might have different importance for particular applications.
-Further, the single tests, or tests grouped by correctness, fairness, robustness can provide insights into model behaviour. w2v2-L-robust passes the most tests for all tasks.
-All wav2vec2 and HuBERT based models are ranked before the CNN14 baseline and larger model architectures tend to pass more tests.
+Further, the single tests, or tests grouped by correctness, fairness, robustness can provide insights into model behaviour. wavlm passes the most tests for all tasks.
+All models pretrained on speech are ranked before the CNN14 baseline and the axlstm model, pre-trained on AudioSet.

-Fig. 4.
+Fig. 2.
 Percentage of passed tests averaged over all models presented with standard deviation for all tests involving a dimensional emotion task.
 Corr stands for Correctness, Rob for Robustness, spk for speaker, backg for background, qual for quality, rec for recording, and cond for condition.